Ninjaneer87/andrejground/README.md

 # andrejground

-Welcome to the [AndrejGround v1](https://ninjaneer87.github.io/andrejground/), the first version of my portfolio website.
+Welcome to the AndrejGround the first version of my portfolio website.

 ## Technologies